Sunday, November 10, 2024

 ...and that's probably how she really feels but if Harris had been actively trying to commit political suicide, the only more effective way to do it would have been to advocate something like legalized pedophilia.
 Trump and the Republicans seized on these profoundly brainless remarks and plastered them all over her right up until the election.

-That same interview also showcased what was probably the most ruinous aspect of The Pivot, Harris deciding to spend much of the latter portion of her campaign (particularly the last month or so) alienating her own party's base to focus on chasing that cherished Clintonite chimera, the anti-Trump Republican, that mythical mass of conservative voters out there somewhere who, if they could be magically mobilized, would allow corrupt donor-driven "Democrats" to ignore/replace even more of their party's progressive base and be even more pro-plutocrat with impunity.
+That same interview also showcased what was probably the most ruinous aspect of The Pivot, Harris deciding to spend much of the latter portion of her campaign (particularly the last month or so) alienating her own party's base to focus on chasing that cherished Clintonite chimera, the "moderate Republican" (often expressed these days as the "anti-Trump Republican"), that mythical mass of conservative voters out there somewhere who, if they could be magically mobilized, would allow corrupt donor-driven "Democrats" to ignore/replace even more of their party's progressive base and be even more pro-plutocrat with impunity.
 It was one of Hillary Clinton's many blunders in 2016 and as if that election--and it's results--had never happened, Harris fell right into it:

 The only thing Harris told THE VIEWers she would do that was "different" from Biden was "I plan on having a Republican in my cabinet."
 A few days later, she said that, if elected,